List of accounting roles

 Many accountants in the United States are not certified, particularly those who work in corporate America.
-Depending on their level in the management functions, and their level in the corporate hierarchy they can be referred to as bookkeepers, accountants, junior accountants, staff accountants, senior accountants, or accounting supervisors.
+They may be referred to as bookkeepers, accountants, junior accountants, staff accountants, senior accountants, or accounting supervisors, depending on their level in the management duties and their position in the corporate hierarchy.
 An accountant is a generic term which can refer to any of the below classifications.

 Controller

 In a corporate environment, a controller supervises all other accounting staff and usually reports to a chief financial officer or director of finance.

 Accounting Manager

 A mid to upper-level manager and accounting professional who oversees staff accountants and/or accounting supervisors or junior accountants.
 They may or may not be a CPA, but are almost always required to have a bachelor's degree.

-Accounting supervisor
+Accounting Supervisor

 An upper-level accounting professional who directly oversees one or more accounting specialists.
 Similar to an accounting manager, they are usually subordinate to the manager, or report directly to the controller or CFO.
 In addition to their supervisory role, they will be responsible for monitoring and approving the financial processes and reporting of their department.